nohren/Open-Table-Bot/README.md

 - At the project root, `npm run server`
 - In the browser install tampermonkey extension.
 You can find it in chrome as an extension.
-- In the project root tampermonkey folder, copy the openTableBot.js script contents and paste it into a new tampermonkey script in the browser extension.
+- Copy the openTableBot.js script code and paste it into a new tampermonkey script located in the browser extension.
 - Navigate to https://www.opentable.com/ and select a date, time and restaurant.
-- Make sure the big red "Find a Time" button is visible.
-Otherwise clear the cache / cookies until it is.
-- You should see tampermonkey running and a green button in the top left of the browser titled "Start Bot".
-Click it.
+- You should see tampermonkey running and a green Agent running on the top of the page
 - You can see it run in the console.
-Make sure to plug in your laptop and don't let it go to sleep so you can be out and about and get notified via email on your phone for availabilities / cancellations.
+Make sure to plug in your laptop and use your laptop as a server agent while you are out doing other things.